 - You can define a maximum of 200 properties per application.

 - You can define a maximum of 20 action properties per application.

 Stringdata type are limited to 100 characters after applying the cleanup rule.

 - You can use up to 20 properties per application free of charge.
 Additional properties consume DEM units.
 See DEM units (pay attention to the Session property and Action property entries in the table) and Free tier of action and session properties for more information.

-To check how many properties you're already using and how many more you can add, go to your app settings > Session and user action properties, and scroll down to Property usage quotas.
+- You can check how many properties you're already using and how many more you can add.
+Go to your app settings > Session and user action properties, and scroll down to Property usage quotas.